 It should be easy to scour the interface and the learning experience is to be fun-filled, every time a transaction is made.
 Knowing the interface will help to avoid mistakes.
 The remaining account balance is to be displayed.

-Email notification is regarded to be an interesting feature that is derived on filling up the order.
+Email notification is regarded to be an interesting feature that is derived from filling up the order.
 This wonderful feature does help you to avoid the screen.
 When buying & selling in registered accounts, it can be easy to dip in the negative.
 There will be required better alerts to sell/buy stocks.

-In today’s age, you can expect the discount broker to offer you with better account performance.
+In today’s age, you can expect the discount broker to offer you better account performance.
 Here, it is not exactly clear as to what is being offered by BMO InvestorLine.

-BMO InvestorLine’s Mobile App Capabilities
+BMO InvestorLine – Mobile App Capabilities

 Trading is possible by downloading BMO InvestorLine App on the smartphone.
 The mobile version of this platform is likely to be good.
 With BML InvestorLine, mobile support can be stated to be a strength.
 Some contents are much easier to view and also organize on a big screen.